-Christmas layoffs feel horrible, but I want to identify a few reasons why things will not be as bad as you might think.
+Christmas layoffs feel horrible, which is why I wanted to identify six reasons things will not be as bad as you think.

 Christmas Layoffs: Best Time Reason #1

 If a job must end, being laid off is the best involuntary reason for work to end.